Naked truth: Models sport pithy slogans painted on bare bods

 Brooke Champlain stood nude in one of New York’s busiest areas Friday with the slogan “We’re All Just Stardust” painted around her bellybutton during Body Notes, an event organizers say was designed to uplift people.

-The nude models were painted in full view of gawking tourists and heavily armed police.
-Brushed onto their bare torsos were pithy slogans, including “Embrace Love And Life” and “Born Naked.”
+The nude models were painted in view of gawking tourists and heavily armed police.
+Brushed onto their bare torsos were pithy slogans, including, “Embrace Love And Life” and “Born Naked.”

 Body Notes is the brainchild of Andy Golub (GAH’-lub), producer of NYC Bodypainting Day.
 He says it lets people express themselves through “their words and their bodies.”